 Contact your support provider for setup of a smartphone.

-FAS/CIT provides limited support for Acer and Dell netbooks.
+A&S/CIT provides limited support for Acer and Dell netbooks.
 We will do an initial setup of the machines, including installation of Office software, registration, and installation of anti-virus software.

 Contact your support provider for the services listed above.
 For any hardware problems or other services desired, contact the manufacturer.